Pilot Deployment of Hybrid Cyber Security Teachers in Middle- and Higher Level Technical Education

-How can companies with cyber security expertise successfully collaborate with schools in technical vocational education (hbo/mbo), resulting in win-win solutions for all parties involved: students, cyber security professionals, companies, schools and society?
+How can companies with cyber security expertise successfully collaborate with schools in middle- and higher level technical education (hbo/mbo), resulting in win-win solutions for all parties involved: students, cyber security professionals, companies, schools and society?
 Does the deployment of cyber security professionals as 'hybrid teachers' in education help to solve important bottlenecks there?
 If so, how do you organise this as smartly as possible - what are best practices in this area?
 Many questions, no ready-made answers yet.
-That is why HSD Office, in collaboration with three Universities of Applied Sciences (Den Haag, Leiden, Amsterdam) and ROC-Mondriaan, started the 'Hybrid teachers of cyber security in technical vocational education' pilot project in September 2020.
+That is why HSD Office, in collaboration with three Universities of Applied Sciences (Den Haag, Leiden, Amsterdam) and ROC-Mondriaan, started the 'Hybrid teachers of cyber security in middle- and higher level technical education' pilot project in September 2020.

 Hybrid lecturers' pilot project

 The aim of the pilot is to embed cyber security education in ICT training more firmly in practice.
 This can be done through the deployment of cyber security professionals in education: as hybrid instructors, hybrid experts or guest instructors.